makerjose/spring-microservices-with-rabbitmq/README.md

 \q
 ```

-### Testing Kafka Communication
+### Testing RabbitMQ Communication

-Each microservice has Kafka producers and consumers set up for event communication.
+Each microservice has RabbitMQ producers and consumers set up for event communication.
 To test this:
-1. Send a message from one microservice to a Kafka topic.
+1. Send a message from one microservice to a RabbitMQ exchange/queue.
-2. Observe how other microservices that subscribe to this topic react to the event (check logs for message consumption).
+2. Observe how other microservices that subscribe to this exchanges react to the event (check logs for message consumption).

 ## Stopping the Services